Converting a Project from the Built-in Renderer to the High Definition Render Pipeline

-- In the Unity Editor, open the Package Manager window (menu: Window > Package Manager).
+- Open the Package Manager window (Window > Package Manager).

 HDRP is now available to use in your Project.
 Note that when you install HDRP, Unity automatically attaches two HDRP-specific components to GameObjects in your Scene.
 It attaches the HD Additional Light Data component to Lights, and the HD Additional Camera Data component to Cameras.
 If you do not set your Project to use HDRP, and any HDRP component is present in your Scene, Unity throws errors.
 To fix these errors, see the following instructions on how to set up HDRP in your Project.

-To set up HDRP, use the Render Pipeline Wizard.
+To set up HDRP, use the HDRP Wizard.

-Open the Render Pipeline Wizard window (menu Window > Render Pipeline > HD Render Pipeline Wizard).
+Open the Render Pipeline Wizard window (menu Window > Rendering > HD Render Pipeline Wizard).